dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 ### Wordlist

-There is a tradition of including a plain text dictionary of words a part of a Unix installation, for use with spellchecking and password programs.
-The word list we used for the password cracking program was a medium sized example.
+There is a tradition of including a plain text dictionary of words as part of a Unix installation, for use with spellchecking and password programs.
+The list we used for the password cracking project in the last class was a medium sized example.
 Install a wordlist into your Cloud 9 repo using:

 ```